Air entrainment in transient flows in closed water pipes: a two-layer approach: The kinetic interpretation of the two-layer air-water model

+The Gibbs equilibrium $\mathcal{M}_{\alpha}$ is related to the two-layer model \eqref{BilayerModel} by the classical \emph{macro-micro}scopic kinetic relations:

-Thus we may state the following kinetic interpretation of System (\ref{BilayerModel}): \begin{thm} The couple of functions $(A_{\alpha},Q_{\alpha})$ is a strong solution of System (\ref{BilayerModel}) if and only if $\mathcal M_{\alpha}$ satisfies the two kinetic transport equations (one per phase):
+From the relations \eqref{macroA}--\eqref{macroFlux}, the nonlinear two-layer model can be viewed as two single linear equations, one for each layer, involving the nonlinear quantity $\mathcal{M}_{\alpha}$: \begin{thm}[Kinetic Formulation of the \textbf{PFS} model] Assuming a constant angle $\theta$, $(A,Q,M,D)$ is a strong solution of System \eqref{BilayerModel} if and only if $(\mathcal{M}_{w,}\mathcal{M}_{a)}$ satisfies the system of coupled kinetic transport equations: